davsjob/RandomTranslate/README.md

 # RandomTranslate
 A script that randomly translates text n-amounts of times, then translates it to desired language

-Clone this repository into your folder
+To install, clone this repository into your folder.

 To create a `venv` with the name ``rndtrns`` run the following command:
 ```
 python -m venv randomtranslate